labria/nomic-base/rules.md

 > a) Editing to exisitng comments, adding labels, or sabotaging a thread or the rule itself is prohibited without the user nehind making the rule's permission to do so
 >
-> Punishes the people harshly with a virtual gulitine
+> Punishes the people harshly with a virtual guillotine